hashicorp/nomad/website/source/guides/cluster/autopilot.html.md

 to voters and demoting the old servers.
 After this is finished, the old servers can be safely removed from the cluster.

-To check the Nomad version of the servers, either the [autopilot health] (/api/operator.html#read-health) endpoint or the `nomad members` command can be used:
+To check the Nomad version of the servers, either the [autopilot health](/api/operator.html#read-health) endpoint or the `nomad members`command can be used:

 ```
 $ nomad server members